rockpool-3847515_1920.jpg

 • Carefully turn over stones to see if there are creatures hiding underneath

-• Look your creatures up on an ID guide (check out our Seashore Safari Guide) and record your findings in a notebook
+• Look your creatures up on an ID guide and record your findings in a notebook

 • Be careful not to harm any creatures or keep them out of the water for too long